jordsels/Noteworthy/README.md

 * Let Noteworthy download the Evernote notebooks you've selected

 Noteworthy can be installed in either a root domain (website.com), subdomain (abc.website.com), or a subfolder (website.com/blog)

+####Using a Shared Host?
+Read This Part:
+Many shared hosts have configured their servers with some very strict settings.
+As a result, you may run into some problems from time to time.
+Be sure to read the Wiki on Shared Hosts FAQs to find possible solutions to your problems.
+If something's not written, you can make a trouble ticket or contact me directly for a solution.

 ##Disclaimers
 Do **NOT** share your Evernote API keys with anybody.
 Sharing your API Key grants that person full access to your Evernote account which, if you use Evernote like I do, could be a terrifying prospect.
 This is why I'm sharing Noteworthy with you rather than providing a hosted solution that you could use.